 loading...

 But that also brings us back to the main point.
-Are we so invested in our devices that we're now incapable to know how and when to stop working?
+Are we so invested in our devices that we're now incapable of knowing how and when to stop working?

 Whether it's a cell phone, tablet, laptop, or work-from-home situation, technology nowadays is turning us more and more into workaholics whether we realize it or not.